selcukeskil/tabu-search-algorithm-in-Python-for-Capacitated-Plant-Location-Problem/README.md

 In our code; to the tabu list, moves that are taboo are appended with their tabu tanure; tabu tanure is the lifetime of a taboo (ie how many iterations a tabu will remain taboo for)

+# Procedure of our code
+1. Step 1: Initialization
+  Random initial solution is created